-If we were to incur uninsured or uninsurable losses, or losses exceeding our insurance coverage, we would be required to pay for such losses, which could adversely affect our financial performance.
+If we incur losses that are uninsured, uninsurable or that exceed the amounts covered by our insurance policies, we would be forced to pay such losses and this could have an adverse effect on our financial performance.

 We have insurance coverage against property damage and loss of rental income for causes such as fires and other claims covered by an extended coverage policy that covers tornadoes, floods, earthquakes and acts of terrorism; and with insurance coverage for general commercial liability and environmental liability, all to the extent appropriate for the markets where our operations and businesses are located.
 Our insurance policies include the usual insured specifications and limits for other properties, business activities, and similar markets.
 There are some losses that are not insured or cannot be fully insured including those caused by floods, earthquakes, wars, acts of terrorism or insurrections because we consider that their insurance would be unaffordable or would not be prudent from an economic point of view.
 If losses are insured, we may be required to pay a substantial deductible as part of our claim for payment, before the insurance company is required to reimburse us for the amount of such loss, and the loss may exceed the insured limit.
 If one or more of our properties is affected by a loss that is not insured or that exceeds the insured limit, we would suffer a considerable loss for the capital invested and the future revenues of said properties; and we may continue to be bound to pay any recourse debt related to such property.